Pennsylvania Avenue National Historic Site

 Pennsylvania Avenue National Historic Site is a National Historic Site in the city of Washington, D.C.
 Established on September 30, 1965, the site is roughly bounded by Constitution Avenue, 15th Street NW, F Street NW, and 3rd Street NW.
-The historic district includes a number of culturally, aesthetically, and historically significant structures and places, including Pennsylvania Avenue NW from the White House to the United States Capitol, the Treasury Building, Freedom Plaza, Federal Triangle, Ford's Theatre, the Old Patent Office Building, the Old Pension Office Building (which now houses the National Building Museum), Judiciary Square, and the Peace Monument.
+The historic district includes a number of culturally, aesthetically, and historically significant structures and places, including Pennsylvania Avenue NW from the White House to the United States Capitol, the Treasury Building, Freedom Plaza, Federal Triangle, Ford's Theatre, the Old Patent Office Building, the Old Pension Office Building, which now houses the National Building Museum, Judiciary Square, and the Peace Monument.

-Pennsylvania Avenue, the heart of the historic site, is recognized by many as "America's Main Street", and the avenue plays a significant part in American political culture.
+Pennsylvania Avenue, the heart of the historic site, is sometimes called "America's Main Street", and the avenue plays a significant part in American political culture.
 A march or event held on the avenue is infused with a great deal of political meaning.

 History of the site

 Construction of Pennsylvania Avenue

 Prior to the settlement of the area by European colonists, the Piscataway tribe of Native Americans occupied the northeastern banks of the Potomac River, although no permanent settlements are known in the area now encompassed by the city of Washington.
-As the region began to be settled, David Burns obtained the first title to the area which would become Pennsylvania Avenue NW in 1774.
+As the region began to be settled, David Burnes obtained the first title to the area which would become Pennsylvania Avenue NW in 1774.

 Article One, Section 8, of the United States Constitution established a "District... [to] become the seat of the government of the United States..."
 The Residence Act of 1790 (as amended), established this district and gave to the President of the United States the authority to fix the location of the site somewhere along the Potomac River.
 President George Washington chose the current site of the city in 1791, and it was surveyed later that year.
 At the time, it was not foreseen that the city of Washington would be coterminous with the District of Columbia, and Washington set the northern boundary of the city roughly where Pennsylvania Avenue is today.
 Washington chose Pierre (Peter) Charles L'Enfant to plan the new city.
 Although unnamed at the time, Pennsylvania Avenue was designed in the L'Enfant plan as a critical thoroughfare for bringing existing roads into the heart of the new city.
 It was also designed to link the "president's palace" with the Capitol building planned for Jenkin's Hill (now Capitol Hill).